Preparing Your Entry

 Pre-submission advice from Campus Design & Print Solutions does not guarantee acceptance into the competition.

-All Entry Submissions must have a title and be accompanied by a short description (max.
-200 words), including what the image portrays and how it relates to your research.
+All Entry Submissions must have a title and be accompanied by a short description (max.1200 characters), including what the image portrays and how it relates to your research.

 Both the title you choose for your image and your description should effectively communicate their relationship to your image and your research.
 Consider the following questions:

 - Do the title and description clearly relate to the image?